SuprDewd/NineToFive/README.md

 ### Examples
 ```
 work while bash        # Run a bash shell where I do my work
+work while "sleep 60"  # An alternative way to work for 1 minute
 ```

 work merge